Leveraging social media means being where your audience is – and for almost every brand or business in 2022, that means Instagram.

-29. 70% of Instagram hashtags are branded; that’s a nice number, and you want yours to be one of the ones being seen and shared
+- 7 out of ten hashtags are branded.
+That’s a nice number, and you want yours to be among those seen and shared.

 Having multiple authorized users solves this problem, if that’s an option.
 But it’s also a good reason to be sure you understand your audience and which hashtags pop for them on a given topic.
 Next Generation AI Analytics help you clarify this important data quickly and accurately.

 And such best-in-class social listening and sentiment analysis tools help you track other crucial Instagram insights as well.
-For example, emojis.
-One to two emojis are contained in 50% of Instagram captions and comments.
+For example, emojis, which increase engagement by 48%.
+Over eight percent of Instagram posts contain between 4-10 emojis.
 Can your social analytics tools track these?
-If not, you may be misdiagnosing consumer sentiment…
+If not, you may be misunderstanding consumer sentiment.

 Engagement on Instagram